MAGNOLIA continued

 (M. x soulangeana ‘Lennei Alba’ x M. x veitchii) Another Gresham hybrid; this one has fragrant creamy white flowers 30cm across, each highlighted by an inner pink disc and a prominent boss of stamens.

 A medium sized tree to 9m, M. cylindrica is noted particularly for the seed pods which open to reveal shining orange seeds.
 The white flowers in April-May are actually fragrant at night.
-These plants are seed origin so may take a few years to flower.
+There has been much confusion over nomenclature of various seedlings distributed over the years, so it is good to have a recognised cultivar to ensure the integrity of the species.

 Back to Previous Page